Living Probate: Validating Your Will While You’re Still Alive

 If you want a court to validate your will during your lifetime, you must file a request (petition) with the local probate court.
 The court will schedule a hearing on the issue.

 You'll need to notify certain people about the hearing so they'll have a chance to show up and be heard if they wish.
 The specifics vary from state to state, but you'll probably need to send a notice to your spouse, children, and any other people who would inherit from you if you died without a will.
 (People entitled to inherit from you under state law, if you don't leave a will, are called your legal heirs.)
-You may also need to publish a notice in a local newspaper.
+You might also need to publish a notice in a local newspaper.

 At the hearing, the court will hear evidence on the three main factors that affect validity of a will: